 - Enabling the pairing of decision-making processes and symbolic resources and the explainability of actual and simulated processes.

-And ontological prisms can go further, turning digital twins into enterprises’ nervous and cognitive systems combining:
+Ontological prisms can go further, turning digital twins into enterprises’ nervous and cognitive systems combining osmosis and homeostasis:

 That would realize Stafford Beer’s vision of the “Brain of the Firm”.